Jim Wayne Miller

 Jim Wayne Miller (October 21, 1936 – August 18, 1996) was an American poet and educator who had a major influence on literature in the Appalachian region.

 Biography

 Early years

 Jim Wayne Miller was born on October 21, 1936, in Leicester, North Carolina, to James Woodward Miller and Edith (Smith) Miller.
-He was raised with five brothers and sisters on a seventy-acre farm in North Turkey Creek, in Buncombe County, about fifteen miles west of Asheville.
+He was raised with five brothers and sisters on a seventy-acre farm.
 His father was a service manager at a Firestone Complete Auto Care in Asheville.